|Mama loves her babies|

-After writing my recent post on why I'm not going to have anymore children, ("Ten Reasons Why I'm Done Having Children"), I received a particular comment that revved up a train of thought, and inspired this post in response.
+After writing a post on why I'm not having any more children, ("Ten Reasons Why I'm Done Having Children"), I received a particular comment that revved up a train of thought, and inspired this post in response.

 I had basically said that this baby factory is henceforth closed, due to my experience with the many annoyances of raising children.
-There are many other reasons that weren't included, because I was trying to touch on the more humorous topics that most parents could relate to.
-I didn't want to get too serious by talking about the medical condition that I suffer during pregnancy, that has the potential to seriously endanger my health, and possibly mine or my child's life.
+There are many other reasons that weren't included, as I was only trying to touch on the more humorous topics that most parents could relate to.
+I didn't want to get too serious by talking about the medical condition that I suffer during pregnancy, that has the potential to endanger both mother and child.
 I didn't want to get controversial and discuss my struggle with PTSD related anxiety and depression, that can sometimes interfere with being a hands on, plugged in parent.
 Maybe some other time.

 Right now, I want to offer you my ten (out of the million) reasons why all this suffering is so very worth it in the end: